 When you need a production company

-A production company is the right choice when the video has to persuade, explain, or represent the brand publicly.
-You are paying for planning, creative direction, producing, crew, equipment, editing, color, sound, graphics, and delivery management.
+A production company is the right choice when the video has to persuade, represent the brand externally, support a sales or investor process, or carry significant creative stakes.
+You are paying for producing, creative direction, crew, equipment, editing, color, sound, graphics, and delivery management — all coordinated by someone whose job is making the project work, not just showing up with a camera.

 How to choose

-Ask what happens if the shoot fails.
-If the answer is “we can reschedule easily,” a leaner team may be fine.
-If the answer is “we lose executive time, customer access, launch momentum, or paid-media deadlines,” hire a team with more production support.
+Ask what happens if the shoot does not go as planned.
+If the answer is "we can reschedule easily and it's no big deal," a solo videographer or small crew may be appropriate.
+If the answer is "we lose executive availability, customer access, launch timing, or paid-media deadlines," hire a team with the production support to reduce that risk.

 Bottom line

 Do not hire by title.
 Hire by risk, scope, and outcome.
-A wedding videographer, fashion videographer, travel videographer, corporate videographer, and production company solve different problems.
-Match the crew to the job the video has to do.
+A wedding videographer, fashion videographer, travel videographer, corporate videographer, and production company solve different problems with different skills, different processes, and different price points that reflect that specialization.
+Match the crew to the job the video has to do — and when the stakes of getting it wrong are high, invest in a team that has done that specific job successfully before.